jeremyzyang/jeremyzyang.github.io/teaching.md

 ### teaching

-I am teaching the Marketing Core in the MBA Required Curriculum at HBS.
+I'm teaching the Marketing Core in the MBA Required Curriculum at HBS.

 I was a guest lecturer for: